sharath3001/21DaysChallenge_Python/README.md

 Day 5: Learnt about boolean values, comparison operators, and if else.
 Day 6: Learnt about for loop, while loop, logical operators and bitwise operators.
 Day 7: Learnt about lists and sorting the list using bubble sort.
+Day 8: Learnt about list operations and advanced operations on lists.